Meet the Freedom Prep Academy Governing Board

 The Governing Board is responsible to oversee the school.
 Board responsibilities include executing the Freedom Academy vision, fostering relationships with staff and the school community, and overseeing the budget.

-The Freedom Academy Governing Board is committed to the traditional school format, the charter school concept, and to using the Core Knowledge curriculum.
+The Freedom Academy Governing Board is committed to the traditional school format, the charter school concept, and to using the school curriculum.
 In addition to their duties of attending board meetings and accomplishing assigned tasks, board members do significant reading and attend an annual leadership conference to orient and recommit to the school’s philosophy.